telerik/blazor-docs/components/autocomplete/refresh-data.md

 ## Rebind Method

-You can refresh the data of the AutoComplete by using the `Rebind` method exposed to the reference of the TelerikAutoComplete.
-If you have manually defined the [OnRead event]({%slug autocomplete-events%}#onread) the business logic defined in its event handler will be executed.
+To refresh the AutoComplete data when using [`OnRead`]({%slug autocomplete-events%}#onread), call the `Rebind` method of the TelerikAutoComplete reference.
+This will fire the `OnRead` event and execute the business logic in the handler.

 ````CSHTML
 @* Clicking on the Rebind button will delete the first option from the dropdown and refresh the data *@